Jokie-Team/aparte/README.md

 The [content model](https://www.contentful.com/developers/docs/concepts/data-model/) defines the data structures of your application/websites.
 The structures are flexible and you can tailor them to your needs.

-For this example you need to create a content model that defines an author and a post content type. **You can create these two by running a script or by doing it manually** to familiarize yourself with the Contentful user interface.
+For this example you need to create a content model that defines an Artist and a post content type. **You can create these two by running a script or by doing it manually** to familiarize yourself with the Contentful user interface.

 #### Run a script to create the content model